 BEFORE AND AFTER SCHOOL CHILD CARE

-- During early and middle childhood, youngsters need supervision.
+- During early and middle childhood, children need supervision.
 A responsible adult should be available to get them ready and off to school in the morning and supervise them after school until you return home from work.

-- If a family member will care for your child, communicate the need to follow consistent rules set by the parent regarding discipline and homework.
+- If a family member will care for your child, communicate the need to follow consistent rules set by the parent regarding schedules, discipline and homework.

 - Children approaching adolescence (11- and 12-year-olds) should not come home to an empty house in the afternoon unless they show unusual maturity for their age.